 While you probably know the importance of preparing for retirement, have you ever considered what would happen if you became disabled before you reach retirement age?
 Studies say that 25% of people in their 20s will become disabled before retirement.
 While many people believe that Social Security Disability Insurance is the answer, unfortunately this coverage is not sufficient in most cases.

 The Problems with Social Security Disability Insurance

-In order to qualify for Social Security Disability Insurance, you must meet their strict definition of what it means to be “disabled.”
-In order to qualify for benefits, your medical condition must:
+To qualify for Social Security Disability Insurance, you must meet their strict definition of what it means to be “disabled.”
+To qualify for benefits, your medical condition must: